FruityBang/neuro-gen/README.md

 ## Installation

-1. Clone the only docker-compose.yml from repository:
+1. Clone the only docker-compose.yml from <repository>/infra/.

 2. Create a `.env` file in the root directory of the project and add the necessary environment variables as .env.example.
 Retrieve API_KEY and SECRET_KEY: https://fusionbrain.ai/.